fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 There's also a blind oracle who may or may not be psychic.

-It's a mess of disparate plot points.
+It's a mess of disparate plot points rooted in money.
 The film had multiple financiers and each wanted a different film.
 One wanted a horror movie.
 One wanted a historical drama.
 Another wanted an exploitation picture.
 The filmmakers tried to please everyone.

 At least no one wanted a comedy.